Zoster B02.9

 This section has been translated automatically.

-In uncomplicated course and/or concomitant to systemic antiviral therapy:
+In uncomplicated cases and/or as an adjunct to systemic antiviral therapy:

-• Moist compresses, antiseptic, drying, tanning therapy with oak bark extract (Tannosynt; Tannolact) or with 2-3% clioquinol in Lotio alba R050 (not in the face), there clioquinol cream (e.g. Linola-Sept, R049 ).
+• Moist compresses, antiseptic, drying, tanning therapy with oak bark extract (Tannosynt; Tannolact) or with 2-3% Clioquinol in Lotio alba R050 (not on the face), there Clioquinol cream (e.g. Linola-Sept, R049 )

 Internal therapy